-While banks remain in control of their own lending decisions and may have their own requirements, there is no Government expectation or requirement that lending requires a general security agreement or personal guarantee.
+While the banks and non-banks remain in control of their own lending decisions and may have their own requirements, there is no Government expectation or requirement that the lending requires a general security agreement or personal guarantee.

 If the Government is guaranteeing the loan, why do I need to provide security?

-Banks make their own lending decisions, including their own lending requirements which may include security or a guarantee.
-The Government guarantee only applies to 80% of any shortfall the bank has, after the bank has followed its normal process to recover the debt in the event of a default by the borrower.
+The banks and non-banks make their own lending decisions, including their own lending requirements, which may include security or a guarantee.
+The Government guarantee only applies to 80% of any shortfall on a defaulted scheme loan if the debt is not repaid as required.

 Can I have both a Small Business Cashflow loan and a Business Finance Guarantee Scheme loan?